Chart Color Schemes

 St Kilda East's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout St Kilda East.
 Mortality rates and chronic condition prevalence were very low across all age groups.
-Private health cover was exceptionally high at approximately 66% of the total population (9,019 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.
+Private health cover was exceptionally high at approximately 66% of the total population (9,019 people), compared to 56.7% across Greater Melbourne and a national average of 55.7%.

 Frequently Asked Questions - Health